 Although his career path initially pointed to a profession in law or possibly medicine, saxophonist Joshua Redman took a serendipitous detour toward jazz in his early 20s.
 Approaching his art form with the same sharp mind and sense of discipline required for his previous vocations, the saxophone sensation has played with everyone from Chick Corea to Yo Yo Ma, The Rolling Stones to Dave Brubeck.
-As a solo artist, his thoughtful improvisations and technical mastery are proof that this former "next big thing" is emerging as one of the top jazz musicians of his generation.
+As a solo artist, his thoughtful improvisations and technical mastery are proof that this former "next big thing" is one of the top jazz musicians of his generation.

 The son of saxophonist Dewey Redman, Joshua Redman was raised by his mother, Renee Shedroff, in Berkeley, California.
 As a child, he took Indian and Indonesian music lessons.
 Redman would often listen to recordings by his father, as well as those of Ornette Coleman and Sonny Rollins, and popular music artists like James Brown, Led Zeppelin and The Beatles.
 After learning to play the recorder and the piano, he picked up the tenor saxophone at age 10 and joined the Berkeley High Jazz Ensemble as a teenager.